dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/connection-strings.md

 > [!WARNING]
 > Secrets should never be added to configuration files.

 For example, the [Secret Manager tool](/aspnet/core/security/app-secrets#secret-manager) can store the database password.
-When scaffolding using Secret manager,  a connection string consists of `Name=<database-alias>`.
+When scaffolding and using Secret manager, a connection string consists of `Name=<database-alias>`.

 See the [Configuration section of the ASP.NET Core documentation](/aspnet/core/fundamentals/configuration) for more information.